Europe Comics

 Europe Comics is a pan-European comics and graphic novel digital venture run by 13 European comics publishers from eight European countries.
 The project received funding in 2015 from the European Commission's Creative Europe Programme, and launched officially in November of that year.

 The purpose of the initiative is the development of a lesser-known but ample European literary genre, European comics, through the formation of a collective English-language digital catalogue, the organization of author tours and events across Europe and North America, and the creation of a website meant for comics readers and professionals.

-In 12 January 2023, Europe Comics announced it would stop their "consumer-facing activities" (website, social media, newsletters, events); the initiative announced it will still release new digital comics through online retailers.
+On 12 January 2023, Europe Comics announced it would stop their "consumer-facing activities" (website, social media, newsletters, events); the initiative announced it will still release new digital comics through online retailers.